croton-on-hudson/google-forms-survey-analysis/README.md

 This project assumes you will run a survey using a Google Form.

 ### Data use and privacy
+A word about data use and data privacy:
-- Every survey should indicate to respondents what you intend to do with the data they provide.
+- For ethics and liability reasons, every survey should indicate to respondents what you intend to do with the data they provide - who will have access to it, where will the data be stored, how will it be used, etc.
 - We have included an example [Data Use Policy](Data-use-policy.md) in this repository - feel free to modify it and use it.

 ### Good questions construction